Docking in Memphis | The FedEx World Hub

-With the volume of packages and orders we process, having a great relationship with our shipment carrier is critical.
-Our trip to Memphis helped solidify our confidence and trust in FedEx.
-To say the least, we were even more impressed with FedEx after seeing their operation.
+With the volume of packages and orders we process, having a great relationship with shipment carrier is critical.
+Our partnership with FedEx has proven to be a match made in heaven.

-It looked like a NASCAR pitstop.
-As soon as the plane stopped and was secured, a team rushed up with a stairway for the pilots while another team opened the various cargo doors and began unloading large metal containers stuffed with packages.
-The goal is to unload a Boeing 777, the largest plane in the FedEx fleet, in one hour and 7 minutes.
+Watching the team unload a cargo plane looks a lot like a NASCAR pitstop.
+As soon as the plane stops securely, a team rushes up with a stairway for the pilots while another team opens the cargo doors and begins unloading.
+Their goal is to unload a Boeing 777, the largest plane in the FedEx fleet, in under one hour and 7 minutes.
 Yes, they are that specific.
-The scene from Castaway about the clocks, yea, it was legit.
+The scene from Cast Away with the clocks, it really is accurate.
 FedEx is obsessed with time, in a good way.

-The packages are oriented and begin their journey through 12 barcode scanners and 19 diverters.
+During the Matrix process, packages are separated by sizes and/or destinations via 12 barcode scanners and 19 diverters.
 A diverter is a device that moves a package from one conveyor to another conveyor.

-After the mid-size packages go through the miles and miles of conveyor belts, they are loaded back onto a plane cargo container and await departure to their final destination.
+After miles and miles of conveyor belts, mid-size packages are loaded back onto a cargo plane and await departure to their final destination.

 The small parcels are a whole other animal.
-Our clients will recognize the small parcel as this is how we ship the majority of our two-day shipments.
+This is how we ship the majority of our two-day shipments.
 When your customers select "Expedited Shipping" at checkout, this is likely how we will ship their order.

 Small packages enter the facility and are scanned and ride yet another conveyor.
 The system deposits the packages in the proper bin and they are loaded onto the outgoing plane.

-Once we left the FedEx facility, we realized that all of the packages we watched during our tour were on their outbound leg.
+By the time we left the FedEx facility, all of the packages we watched arrive during our tour were already en route to their final destination.

 Our visit to FedEx was a great opportunity to see FedEx from the employee side.
-The people genuinely care.
-FedEx genuinely cares about their employees.
-I kept my eyes peeled for the average employee and how they looked.
-Just about everyone had a smile on their face.
-When I talked with their team, I could tell how proud they are about being apart of the FedEx machine.
-They were proud of what they were doing and excited about where FedEx is going.
+The employees genuinely care about their work and FedEx genuinely cares about their employees.
+They are proud of their work and excited about the direction FedEx is going.
+We are too.

-This blog post basically reads like a FedEx commercial, and it in some ways is.
-FedEx forms a critical component of 1776 Consulting.
-We specialize in taking online orders and getting them to the customer in the most economical and fastest manner.
+This blog post basically reads like a FedEx commercial, because in some ways it is.
+FedEx is a critical component of 1776 Consulting.
+We specialize in taking online orders and getting them to the customer in the most cost-effective and efficient manner.
 When orders leave one of our warehouses, our job is only halfway done.
 The order still has to arrive at the customer's door.
-That is where FedEx excells.
+That is where FedEx is able to excel.